ibm-cloud-docs/Registry/registry_images_.md

 ### Deleting images from your private {{site.data.keyword.cloud_notm}} repository by using the GUI
 {: #registry_images_remove_gui}

-You can delete unwanted images and all their tags from your private image repository by using the graphical user interface (GUI).
+You can delete unwanted images and all their tags from your private image repository by using the {{site.data.keyword.cloud_notm}} console.
 {:shortdesc}

 Deleting an image that is being used by an existing deployment might cause scale up, reschedule, or both, to fail.